What You Need to Know About Overdraft Fees

 What if I do not want Arvest Bank to pay overdrafts?

-If you do not want Arvest to pay overdrafts covered by Basic Overdraft Coverage, such as checks, automatic bill payments, and ACH, you must decline Overdraft Coverage by calling 1‐866‐952‐9523, visiting Arvest.com, or visiting your nearest branch.
-If you decline Overdraft Coverage, items that would overdraft your account will generally be returned unpaid, and we will charge you an Insufficient Funds/Overdraft fee each time an item is presented and returned.
-Additional merchant fees may apply.
-From time to time, Arvest, in its sole discretion, may pay a transaction that overdraws your account and charge you an Insufficient Funds/Overdraft fee for paying the overdraft even if you have declined Overdraft Coverage.
-We will not charge you a fee if you decline Overdraft Coverage and we choose to pay an everyday debit card or ATM transaction.
+If you do not want Arvest to authorize and pay overdrafts covered by Basic Overdraft Coverage, you must decline Overdraft Coverage by calling (866) 952-9523, visiting Arvest.com, in the Arvest Go mobile banking app, or visiting your nearest branch.
+If you decline Basic Overdraft Coverage, we will generally not pay checks, automatic bill payments, ACH transactions or other recurring debit transactions that overdraft your account.
+We will not charge you a non-sufficient funds fee if the transaction is returned, but additional merchant fees may apply.
+From time to time, Arvest, in our sole discretion, may pay a check, automatic bill payment, ACH transaction or other recurring debit transaction that overdrafts your account and charge you an overdraft fee of $17.
+We will not charge you an overdraft fee if you decline Basic Overdraft Coverage and we choose to pay an everyday debit card or ATM transaction that overdrafts your account.